HuXiaoling/imageSeg-2.5D_topo/README.md

 2) Small patches: apply topo loss on small patches instead of whole images to reduce computation cost.

-3) Reduce unnecessary computatation: during the finetune step, skip the topo loss computation if the likelihood map is already acceptable (checking by betti number).
+3) Reduce unnecessary computation: during the finetune step, skip the topo loss computation if the likelihood map is already acceptable (checking by betti number).